SuperOfficeDocs/crmscript/docs/api-reference/classes/NSActivitySummary/NSActivitySummary.md

 # NSActivitySummary

-Activity information summary - number of free and busy activities.
+Activity information summary* number of free and busy activities.